 “Don’t be a wise ass, you little shit.
-With my contacts, I’ll set ya up right and you’ll make a hundred bucks.”
+With my contacts, I’ll set ya up right.
+You’ll make a hundred bucks.”

 “And you’ll keep the rest.
-No thanks, and I am not a runaway, and I got plenty of money.”
+No thanks.
+I am no runaway.
+I got plenty of money.”

 “Yeah, how much?”

 “Forget you man.
-You steal from your mama.”
+You’d steal from your mama.”

 “Yer right about that, kid.”